superwall/Superwall-iOS/Examples/UIKit+RevenueCat/README.md

 This app demonstrates how to use SuperwallKit with RevenueCat and UIKit.
 We've written a mini tutorial below to help you understand what's going on in the app.

-Usually, to integrate SuperwallKit into your app, you first need to have configured and enabled a paywall using the [Superwall Dashboard](https://superwall.com/dashboard).
+Usually, to integrate SuperwallKit into your app, you first need to have configured a paywall using the [Superwall Dashboard](https://superwall.com/dashboard).
 However, with this example app, we have already done that for you and provided a sample API key to get you up and running.
 When you integrate the SDK into your own app, you'll need to use your own API key for your own Superwall account.
 To do that, [sign up for a free account on Superwall](https://superwall.com/sign-up).

 ## Features